eead-csic-eesa/fingerPro/README.md

 **Also available on [bilibili](https://www.bilibili.com/video/BV1mY411M7AW/?spm_id_from=333.999.0.0&vd_source=be6d6fbd57395fc4b904aa65d8bf97d1)**

 ## Citing FingerPro and its tools
-You can cite this package and the new developed tools on your work as:
+You can cite this package and the newly developed tools on your work as:

 **Lizaga, I., Latorre, B., Gaspar, L., Navas, A., 2020.
 FingerPro: an R package for tracking the provenance of sediment.
 Water Resources Management 272, 111020. https://doi.org/10.1007/s11269-020-02650-0**.